Supporting Cape Town’s Homeless Transgender Women During COVID-19

 Hanns smiles as she describes the three-bedroom house she now shares with an old friend in Delft, a windswept Cape Flats neighborhood 17 miles east of the city.
 “There’s even a big backyard.”

-In August 2019, Hanns joined Sistazhood, a group of about 40 homeless transgender sex workers living across Cape Town, South Africa’s most populous city situated on a peninsula that curls off the country’s southwest coast.
+In August 2019, Hanns joined SistaazHood, a group of about 40 homeless transgender sex workers living across Cape Town, South Africa’s most populous city situated on a peninsula that curls off the country’s southwest coast.

-Although not a sex worker herself, Sistazhood membership provided Hanns with a network of support amid strict curbs imposed across the country in response to the COVID-19 pandemic, including a ban on the movement of all but essential workers starting in March 2020.
+Although not a sex worker herself, SistaazHood membership provided Hanns with a network of support amid strict curbs imposed across the country in response to the COVID-19 pandemic, including a ban on the movement of all but essential workers starting in March 2020.

-Before the national lockdown started, Sistazhood’s in-person monthly meetings—which took place at the Cape Town offices of trans rights organization Gender Dynamix (GDX)—brought members together to discuss topics like health, employment, and skills development.
+Before the national lockdown started, SistaazHood’s in-person monthly meetings—which took place at the Cape Town offices of trans rights organization Gender Dynamix (GDX)—brought members together to discuss topics like health, employment, and skills development.